 What is Open Access?

 Open Access (OA) is open and free access to published scholarly articles for all with access to the Internet.
-There are three ways to publish OA: gold, green and hybrid OA.
+There are three main ways to publish OA: gold, green and hybrid OA.

 - Gold OA is publishing scholarly articles in pure Open Access scholarly, peer-reviewed journals.